 The procedures referenced below provide for prompt and equitable response to reports of Prohibited Conduct.
 The procedures designate specific timeframes for major stages of the process, provide for thorough and impartial investigations that afford the Complainant and Respondent notice and an opportunity to present witnesses and evidence, and assure equal and timely access to the information that will be used in determining whether a Policy violation has occurred.
 The University applies the Preponderance of the Evidence standard when determining whether this Policy has been violated.
 “Preponderance of the Evidence” means that it is more likely than not that a Policy violation occurred.

-The procedures for responding to reports of Prohibited Conduct committed by Employees are detailed in ODE’s Complaint Processes (http://ode.uconn.edu/discrimination/complaint-procedures/).
+The procedures for responding to reports of Prohibited Conduct committed by Employees are detailed in OIE’s Complaint Processes (https://equity.uconn.edu/policiesprocedures/).

-- If there is a question as to the predominant role of the Respondent, the University will determine which of the procedures applies based on the facts and circumstances (such as which role predominates in the context of the Prohibited Conduct).
+Each situation will be evaluated for context and the University will determine which of the procedures applies based on the facts and circumstances (such as which role predominates in the context of the alleged Prohibited Conduct).
 The Student- Respondent procedures typically will apply to graduate students except in those cases where the graduate student’s assistantship role predominated in the context of the Prohibited Conduct.
 Further, where a Respondent is both a Student and an Employee (including but not limited to graduate students), the Respondent may be subject to any of the sanctions applicable to Students or Employees.

 The University’s ability to take appropriate corrective action against a Third Party will be determined by the nature of the relationship of the Third Party to the University.
 The University will determine the appropriate manner of resolution consistent with the University’s commitment to a prompt and equitable process under federal law, federal guidance, and this Policy.